Scholarships and Resources for Speech Pathology Master’s Students

 If you are ready to pursue your master’s degree in speech pathology, then you might be exploring options to pay for your advanced degree.
 Discover the scholarships and resources you need to succeed in this guide.

-For some aspiring speech pathologists, master’s degree program costs can be the single biggest limiting factor to earning the degree.
-The good news is that there are plenty of financial aid opportunities, especially scholarships, available to make the financial burden a bit easier.
 The purpose of this guide is to focus on these forms of merit-based aid by providing an overview of what’s available and advice on how to improve your chances of earning a scholarship and taking the next steps towards your goals.
 Get started by applying to these scholarships below.

 Available Scholarships for Speech Pathology Graduate Students